paloesg/excide/README.md

 **WARNING: Do not merge your changes directly into your local master branch and push to GitHub!!!**

-If you are done developing the component you are working on, push your branch to github and open a [pull request](https://help.github.com/articles/creating-a-pull-request/) to the `master` branch.
+If you are done developing the component you are working on, push your branch to GitHub and open a [pull request](https://help.github.com/articles/creating-a-pull-request/) to the `master` branch.

 Give your pull request a title and describe what you are trying to